hzeller/rpi-rgb-led-matrix/README.md

 We can't use hardware support for writing these as DMA is too slow, thus the constant CPU use on an RPi is roughly 30-40% of one core.
-Keep that in mind if you plan to run other things on this computer (This is less noticable on Raspberry Pi, Version 2 or 3 that has more cores).
+Keep that in mind if you plan to run other things on this computer (This is less noticeable on Raspberry Pi, Version 2 or 3 that has more cores).

-Also, the output quality is susceptible to other heavy tasks running on that computer - there might be changes in the overall brigthness when this affects the referesh rate.
+Also, the output quality is susceptible to other heavy tasks running on that computer - there might be changes in the overall brightness when this affects the refresh rate.

 If you have a loaded system and one of the newer Pis with 4 cores, you can reserve one core just for the refresh of the display: